-Even when performing the following actions with the intent of enabling engine braking, engine braking will not activate while driving in S mode and down-shifting to 5 or 4 because cruise control or dynamic radar cruise control will not be canceled. ( $\rightarrow$ P. 285)
+Even when performing the following actions with the intent of enabling engine braking, engine braking will not activate while driving in S mode and down-shifting to 5 or 4 because dynamic radar cruise control will not be canceled. (\rightarrow P. 291)